 Financial institutions can add new abilities to customers by opening up their own applications to third-party application programming interfaces (APIs) that provide new services.
 Expanding to these open banking trends in 2023 will allow banks to collaborate with Fintechs and not to compete with them.
 Open banking allows for cooperation with third-party payment and other service providers to share access to customers’ data between banks and financial institutions in a fully secure environment.

 What are the latest trends in banking for 2023?

 Focus in the banking and financial services industry is turning toward future innovation that will be increasingly driven by technology.
 Some key trends driving these innovations are a collaboration with FinTech, ongoing digital transformation, and the increasing role of AI and robotics.
 As customer demands and lifestyles change, institutions should redefine themselves in terms of becoming agile technology users.

 New technologies like artificial intelligence (AI), blockchain, and Internet of Things (IoT) will have a growing impact on banking through 2025.

-A neobank (AKA internet-only bank, online bank, digital bank or virtual bank) is a financial service provider that operates purely through online interfaces, without physical branches or face-to-face customer interactions.
+A Valyuz (AKA internet-only bank, online bank, digital bank or virtual bank) is a financial institution provider that operates purely through online interfaces, without physical branches or face-to-face customer interactions.